Multi-brands are dead! Long live the new multi-brands!

 Does this mean that all is lost for multi-brands?
 If they continue to rest on their laurels, the short answer is yes! in that case their business will be taken over by the Souqs of the 21st century.
 But smart multi-brands will increase their product ranges - and thus relevance - by allowing other sellers on their online platform, and become a marketplace themselves.
 This way, a retailer or wholesaler can increase his or her product range without having to invest in inventory and physical storage.
 For example, take a food product wholesaler who sells food products to restaurants and hospitals.
 Without any investments in inventory and physical shelf space, this wholesaler can offer non-food products (with typically lower turnover) from 3rd party sellers to its customers.
 Thereby they’ll be earning commissions on the additional product range and, more importantly, taking away a reason for customers to switch to another seller.
 Sounds far-fetched?
 It happens today!
 Take the French hypermarket chain, Auchan, who extended its already considerable product range five-fold to more than 100.000 different products from more than 100 sellers on its platform.

 Connecting external websites to your eCommerce platform is not a walk in the park.
 You will be mixing all kinds of financial and operational processes, raising questions like: do you allow price competition on your platform?
 How do you integrate the different catalogues?
 Who will ship the products?
 How will you make money?
 And if you don’t do your homework, the end result will likely be a big mess, leading to disappointment.
 Luckily, there are off-the-shelf tools like Mirakl that will help you to organise your new marketplace.
 That does not prevent you from having to consider all the processes and develop a smart strategy, but as luck will have it, there are companies around that can help you.
-Of course, you know that as I work for one of them – Salmon.
+Of course, you know that as I work for one of them – Salmon, a Wunderman Commerce Company.

 So, if you are a multi-brand retailer or wholesaler and you want to adjust to the new reality, it’s time to act now and reconsider your role in the world of organising product ranges and last mile logistics.